 Therefore, knowing must have our first, primary, and unequivocal allegiance.
 Jesus tells us that if we seek him and his kingdom above all else, all the other things that would otherwise distract us will be taken care of.
 That is not an excuse to become complacent, settle for shoddy work, or pull back from the vision God has laid on our hearts.
 It is, instead, an invitation to re-engage in our work as leaders, knowing that with God, all things are possible.
 It will call us to a higher standard of excellence in our work and a more extraordinary passion in our calling, all because we trust that God can do all things through us if we are steward leaders fully surrendered to him.

 Is the main thing in your life an unquenchable thirst and an unbridled drive to know Jesus Christ intimately and personally?

-For Christian leaders in 2022, that is the one thing that is needed.
+For Christian leaders in 2022, that is the one thing needed.

-*This is one of the seven steward leader characteristics that we measure in our new Steward Leader assessment tool.
+*This is one of the seven steward leader characteristics we measure in our new Steward Leader assessment tool.
 Thank you to all of you who took the beta test last month.
-We are excited to be rolling out the full assessment in the first quarter of 2023, and at the Outcomes Conference in April.
+We are excited to roll out the total assessment in the first quarter of 2023 and at the Outcomes Conference in April.

-R. Scott Rodin is Senior Consultant/Chief Strategy Officer for The Focus Group.
-Over the past thirty-eight years, Scott Rodin has helped hundreds of organizations improve their effectiveness in leadership, fund development, strategic planning and board Development.
-Be sure to read Dr. Rodin’s newest book is titled, The Greater Mission.
+R. Scott Rodin is the Senior Consultant/Chief Strategy Officer for The Focus Group.
+Over the past thirty-eight years, Scott Rodin has helped hundreds of organizations improve their effectiveness in leadership, fund development, strategic planning, and board Development.
+Be sure to read Dr. Rodin’s newest book titled The Greater Mission.
 Today’s blog is excerpted from his book, Set Free to Lead.